basix86/crucidea/README.md

 Lets you open a file from FishEye web interface directly into the IntelliJ IDEA.

-Tested with: Atlassian FishEye analysis with Crucible code review - Version:3.10.2
+Tested with: Atlassian FishEye analysis with Crucible code review - Version: 3.10.2